bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 `['foo', nil]` it will bypass the test for `nil`, but `IS NULL` or `IN ('foo', NULL)` where clauses still will be added to the SQL query.

-To keep Rails secure by default, `deep_munge` replaces some of the values with `nil`.
+To keep Quails secure by default, `deep_munge` replaces some of the values with `nil`.
 Below table shows what the parameters look like based on `JSON` sent in
 request: